 Boleskine House has been an eerie spot basically from its inception.

-According to legend, it is built atop the ruins of a 10th century church that burnt to the ground during a service, killing all the congregants inside.
-The house looks over Boleskine Cemetery at the foot of the hill, which has long been the site of misdeeds and occult happenings.
-The manor and the cemetery are inexplicably linked by a tunnel leading from the cellar to the graveyard, perhaps placed there for a grave watcher to alert the master of the house to any body snatching that took place.
+It is allegedly built atop the ruins of an old church manse that became ruined during the eighteenth–century.
+The house looks over Boleskine Cemetery at the foot of the hill, which host old war graves from the Jacobite rebellion.
+The manor and the cemetery are allegedly inexplicably linked by a tunnel leading from the cellar to the graveyard, possibly as an escape route for the church, or an entry point into the house used by the gentry who owned the house.
 The manor also overlooks Loch Ness, of Loch Ness Monster fame.

-Aleister Crowley bought Boleskine House in 1899 to seclude himself and perform magic from The Book of Sacred Magic of Abramelin the Mage, badly translated by his mentor, founder of the Hermetic Order of the Golden Dawn Samuel Liddell MacGregor Mathers.
-It was during his time at Boleskine that Crowley became famous for his spiritualism and black magic practices, both around Scotland and later, the world.
-Sometime during this period Mathers called Crowley to the Hermetic Order of the Golden Dawn in Paris.
-He left without dispelling the “12 Kings and Dukes of Hell” he had summoned, and many locals blame the house’s unlucky history on evil spirits left behind.
+Aleister Crowley bought Boleskine House in 1899 to seclude himself and perform magic from The Book of Sacred Magic of Abramelin the Mage, which he discovered as a member of the British secret occult society, the Hermetic Order of the Golden Dawn.
+It was during his time at Boleskine that Crowley became famous for his magic and occult practices, both around Scotland and around the world.
+Sometime during this period Golden Dawn leader Samuel Macgregor Mathers invited Crowley to Paris for advancement in the secret initiatory group, forcing Crowley to abandon the ritual.
+It is said he left without dispelling the “12 Kings and Dukes of Hell” he had summoned, and many locals blame the house’s unlucky history on evil spirits left behind.
 Crowley himself, never one to admit a mistake, even conceded that the rituals he had performed at Boleskine House had gotten out of hand.

 The next owner was another dark celebrity of a different kind–Led Zeppelin’s Jimmy Page.
-Page spent very little time at the estate, instead bequeathing it to a friend and his family.
-The friend reported not minding the unexplained creaks, groans, and various ghostly apparitions, but was bothered by the Crowley and Page fans who frequently attempted to break into the house and defile the grounds.
+Page spent very little time at the estate, instead bequeathing it to a friend and his family, Malcolm Dent.
+Dent reported strange and unexplained creaks, groans, and various ghostly apparitions, and became annoyed by the Crowley and Page fans who frequently attempted to come up to the house for a nosey.